-- As part of the discussions, a school team may reach out for permission to conduct a K-BIT-2 (Kaufman Brief Intelligence Test Second Edition (KBIT-2) is a brief measure of verbal and nonverbal intelligence.
+As part of the discussions, a school team may conduct a K-BIT-2 (Kaufman Brief Intelligence Test Second Edition (KBIT-2) to briefly measure verbal and nonverbal intelligence.

-- Level 2: District contacts parents to discuss a potential need for a gifted evaluation.
+Level 2: The district contacts parents to discuss a potential need for a gifted evaluation.

 Additional screening activities take place by a review of student data at all grade levels in an ongoing fashion throughout the school year.
 Classroom teachers can recommend students for a gifted evaluation at any time.
 Additionally, parents can request a gifted evaluation for their child once per school year.

 Student data for those moving through a special education evaluation is always reviewed for potential twice-exceptionality.

 If you'd like additional information about SCASD's universal screening activities for Gifted Child Find, please contact your school's gifted support teacher or call 814-231-1054.